 Once publicly traded companies begin laying off their own people, trimming portion sizes and raising prices whenever organic growth comes up short, they have to keep upping those doses.
 Just like the crackheads, methheads and heroin addicts who now stagger through American cities and towns like zombies.

-They have to keep hitting that self destructive profit growth pipe right up to the day consumers finally realize they're paying $15 for a meal the size of an airline lunch, $25 for a pair of socks, or $40 for a computer cable and abondon them.
+Publicly traded companies have to keep hitting the self destructive profit growth pipe right up to the day consumers finally realize they're paying $15 for a meal the size of an airline lunch, $25 for a pair of socks, or $40 for a computer cable and abandon them.